Fire your work with the potters of Seagrove, NC

 Up to 10 participants.
 5 pieces max.
 No plates over 11” please.
 Max height 12”.

-Michael & Levi Mahan at From the Ground Up Pottery - FULL
+Michael & Levi Mahan at From the Ground Up Pottery - ONE left

 Saturday May 17th & Sunday May 18th, to accept pots and sign up for shifts